FOOTBALL – THE BEAUTIFUL GAME – LIFETIMES OF SUPPORT

 The two awful disasters at Heysel and Hillsborough have marked Liverpool for life.
 Just last month, another landmark court ruling impacted on the families of the 96 who died at Hillsborough.

-The “local club” fervour of Liverpool fans singing You’ll Never Walk Alone – from son of Liverpool Gerry Marsden – he also sang Ferry ‘Cross the Mersey, another Liverpool anthem – is spine tingling.
+The “local club” fervour of Liverpool fans singing You’ll Never Walk Alone – son of Liverpool Gerry Marsden’ song – he also sang Ferry ‘Cross the Mersey – is spine tingling.
 Liverpool (Association) Football Club is a very big version of Tranmere Rovers, just across the river in Birkenhead.
 Prolific Liverpool striker John Aldridge ended his career with seven years at Tranmere.
 Ultimate Liverpool striker Ian Rush on the other hand played for all sorts when he left.

 Liverpool’s greatest rivalry – hatred, some would say – is with Manchester United.
 The Reds v The Red Devils, 35 miles on the M62.
 And it is Manchester United that has the most international fans, with good and sobering purpose.